-Collections professionals are quiet heroes.
+Collections professionals are the quiet heroes for cultural preservation.

 Every day, all over the world, millions of collections professionals spend their days taking care of art and cultural collections.
 Many of these people have the title conservator, most don’t.
 It’s a diverse group in terms of background, experience, title, and skill level.